rehierl/node-tree-outliner/1-basics/2-1-sequent.md

 * `e1` and `e2` are in the same sequence

-The following terms may be used, if the order of both elements is not relevant in a given context:
+if the order of elements is not relevant in a given context:

 * x is insequent to y <=> `(absDistance(x,y)) == 0)`
 * x is strictly sequent to y <=> `(absDistance(x,y) == 1)`